Super-Protocol/docs/docs/developers/marketplace_gui/first-steps.md

 This guide provides step-by-step instructions to help you set up MetaMask and access the Super Protocol Marketplace via the web-based [graphical user interface (GUI)](/developers/marketplace/).
 If you want to use the command-line interface (CLI), check the [Configure SPCTL](/developers/cli_guides/configure/) guide.

 The Marketplace GUI is available for anyone to browse even without the MetaMask extension installed.
-However, you need a Testnet Account to access the full functionality of Super Protocol Marketplace.
-If you don't have your Testnet access credentials yet, [apply to join](/testnet/).
-When your access is ready, you will receive a Testnet invitation letter with your Testnet Account address, Private Key, and Access Token.
+However, you need a [Web3 account](/marketplace/account) to access the full functionality of Super Protocol Marketplace.

 The Super Protocol team sends out invites daily, but it may take a few days if the number of requests is high.
 You can ask any Community Manager on the [Super Protocol Discord server](https://discord.gg/superprotocol) about the status of your request.